Zum Inhalt springen

 GitHub Aktionen-Integration

-• Ein Capgo-Konto mit einer konfigurierten App
+• Eine Capgo-Konto mit einer konfigurierten App

 • Node.js und npm/yarn in Ihrem Projekt konfiguriert

-• GitHub-Aktionen für Ihr Repository aktiviert
+• GitHub-Aktionen aktiviert für Ihr Repository

 1. Navigieren Sie zu Ihrem GitHub-Repository

-2. Gehe zu EinstellungenGeheimnisse und VariablenAktionen
+2. Zum EinstellungenGeheimnisse und VariablenAktionen

 CAPGO_TOKENIhr Capgo API-Token